liataun/p4/readme.md

 * Struggled a lot with the table relationship design and had to switch to working on paper for a bit to help break it into pieces.
 * I made my own images.
 (In illustrator, exported to png.)
 * Newline characters drove me to some extreme choices with seeding and parsing posts' content field.
 I will try to clean up as much of it as I can, but I've lost track of all the things I have changed to try to consistently parse captured newlines.
 * I find that sometimes the alert variable is being interpreted as _set_ per the master view section, but no content is showing except a small strip of background color.
 Tried to troubleshoot.
+No longer happening, but hard to know if it will show up again.
+* I am leaving in a few lines commented out to help me remember key things that I had to work through via trial and error or that I often uncomment in local deployment.

+##FROM Canvas Assignment
+P4 Wrap-up
+This week you'll complete Project 4.
+Here are some tips as you reach the home stretch:

+After deploying your final commits to production, test all your features on production before submitting.
+Occasionally there may be environment/config differences that could allow something to work fine locally, but fail on production.
+Review Week 9's assignment - the tips I shared for P3 user testing also apply to P4.
+Run a fresh migration and seeds on production before submitting your project.
+You want to present your work in its ideal prototypical state for grading.